andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 This business case compares the performance of client-only single-page applications (SPAs) deployed on global CDNs with full stack web apps deployed on long-running server, serverless, and edge runtimes.
 The comparison includes lab tests using Lighthouse, PageSpeed Insights, and WebPageTest.

-Across the board, the full stack web apps outperformed the client-only SPAs.
+Across the board, the full stack web apps outperform the client-only SPAs.
 For instance, [this test run from WebPageTest](https://www.webpagetest.org/video/compare.php?tests=230424_AiDc85_2TT%2C230424_AiDc4M_2TV%2C230424_AiDc41_2TW%2C230424_BiDcJQ_2T5%2C230424_AiDcGW_2TX) showcases how both a Remix and a Next.js app outperform their SPA counterparts.

 ![Screenshot of the Largest Contentful Paint results of one WebPageTest visual comparison between different SPA and full stack versions](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682302824/andrelandgraf.dev/screenshot-web-page-test-lcp-client-side-vs-full-stack-apps.png)

 ![Screenshot of the Time to Interactive results of one WebPageTest visual comparison between different SPA and full stack versions](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682302824/andrelandgraf.dev/screenshot-web-page-test-tti-client-side-vs-full-stack-apps.png)

+### The demo app

 The apps used in this business case are demo applications.

-### The demo app

-A demo application was developed to conduct this business case.
 All implementations (client-only, Remix, Next.js) use the same component structure to render a grid of 80 movies fetched from [The Movie Database (TMDB) API](https://developers.themoviedb.org/3/getting-started/introduction).

 As visible in the screenshot below, the page content mostly contains of movie images, titles, and some additional information.

 ![Screenshot of demo movies app showing an overview page of popular movies](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto,w_800/v1681611558/andrelandgraf.dev/movies-app-screenshot_i8ifkc.png)

 The demo app only has one route.
-This business case only focused on lab test performance of the initial page load.
+This business case only focuses on the lab test performance of the initial page load.

 ### Measurements